 In January 1393, Queen Isabeau of Bavaria held a lavish party at the Hôtel Saint-Pol in Paris to fete the third marriage of her lady-in-waiting, Catherine de Fastaverin.

-In those days, before widows remarried, their friends and families often held very wild masquerade parties or even charivari.
-These disorderly parties often had costumes, lewdness, and loud banging music.
-(At these events, sometimes communities would try to jeer the unwed couple into marrying early, parading them through town clanging cymbals.)
+Before widows remarried in those days, their friends and families often held very wild masquerade parties or even charivari — raucous parties that often had costumes, lewdness, and loud banging music.
+(At some charivari, villagers would try to bully unwed couples into marrying early, parading them through town clanging cymbals.)

-To add a note of pagan wildness to Isabeau’s party, the king and company donned costumes and masks made of wax (or pitch) covered linen rags.
-The costumes had a shaggy air, and the men may have even been chained together.
+To add a note of pagan wildness to Isabeau’s charivari, the king and company dressed as wood savages in shaggy costumes and masks made of wax (or pitch) covered linen rags.
+These “wood savages” danced in a wild frenzy before the party goers.

 The French nobles weren’t stupid and guards at the door barred anyone with a torch from entering.
 But, perhaps they didn’t have enough clout to stop the king’s brother.

 When the king’s brother, the Duke of Orleans, came in, he walked over to one of the wild men and held his torch near his face to see his identity.
 A spark fell and set the man’s leg on fire.
 (One contemporary claimed, however, that Orleans may have thrown the torch at the man.)
-Once the wild man was aflame, the other costumed men went up like, well, a wild fire.
+Once the wild man burst into flames, the other costumed men went up like kindling.

 The wild men screamed in agony as they caught on fire, and when the audience tried to rescue them, they too got burned and shrieked.
 Chaos broke out.
 Four of the dancers burned alive, their flaming genitals dropped to the floor and blood squirted everywhere1 .